-WorkMy fascination with flight led me down a path to aerospace, where test engineering has become my career.
-I recently took a job as a flight test engineer at Quicksilver Aerospace.
-We are a small company that support and organize flight tests for FAA part 23 and 25 certification.
-Specifically I am responsible for software and data system development, at least when I am not supporting a flight test.
-Formerly I was the Operations Manager at the University of Washington Aeronautical Laboratory (UWAL) where they provide wind tunnel testing services for industry and academic research.
+WorkRecently I quit my job as a flight test engineer to do something completely different.
+I moved to the midwest to work on the BICEP Array microwave telescope.
+Now I'm living at the South Pole deploying the telescope.
+I will be the winter-over engineer for its first year of operation.
+For two years prior, I was working as a flight test engineer at Quicksilver Aerospace.
+QuickSilver is a small company that supports and organizes flight tests for FAA part 23 and 25 certification.
+Specifically I was responsible for software and data system development, at least when I wasn't installing instrumentation and participating in flight tests.
+Before that, I was the Operations Manager at the University of Washington Aeronautical Laboratory (UWAL), where they provide wind tunnel testing services for industry and academic research.